 You will need to review each module on Blackboard.
 Modules contain assigned readings and videos.
-At the end of each module, you will need to complete a series of multiple-choice guiz guestions.
+At the end of each module, you will need to complete a series of multiple-choice quiz questions.
 To pass the course, you must achieve a grade of 80% or higher on all quizzes.
-Module 5 also includes discussion questions; these will be graded as pass-fail based upon completion.
+Module 2 and 6 also include discussion questions; these will be graded as pass-fail based upon completion.